Evolution of the electronic band structure of twisted bilayer graphene upon doping: Experimental setup

-The graphene in this study was grown via a low pressure CVD method on 25 $\mu$m thick Cu foil placed within a sealed copper pouch\cite{Li2011}.
-The pouch was heated to 1040 $^{\circ}{\rm C}$ and annealed for 1 hour under a H$_2$ gas flow rate of 4 sccm at a pressure of 60 mTorr.
-Then a CH$_4$ flow rate of 1.3 sccm was added to the system for 30 minutes to grow the graphene.
-The system was quickly cooled down to 350 $^{\circ}{\rm C}$ with the same gas flows as during growth, and then the gas was removed.
+The graphene in this study was grown via a low pressure CVD method on 25 $\mu$m thick Cu foil placed within a sealed copper pouch\cite{Li2011}(see details in the Method section).
 Our growth conditions yield large monolayer graphene flakes with smaller multilayer regions originating from the nucleation sites.
-CVD grown graphene flakes were transferred from the Cu foil onto an oxidized Si substrate with a 285 nm thickness of SiO$_2$ by a wet transfer method\cite{LiTra2009}.
-Fig. ~\ref{fig:RamanOnCVD}(a) shows an optical microscope image of the graphene flakes after they have been transferred to a Si/SiO$_2$ substrate.
+Fig.~\ref{fig:RamanOnCVD}(b) shows an optical microscope image of the graphene flakes after they have been transferred from the Cu foil onto an oxidized Si substrate (285 nm SiO$_2$ thickness) using a wet transfer method\cite{LiTra2009}.
 The number of layers is clearly distinguishable based on the optical contrast.
 The size of the monolayer region is over 200 $\mu$m on a side, while the bilayer is on the order of 25 $\mu$m and the multilayer region in the center is smaller than 10 $\mu$m.
 The contrast varies on different regions of the bilayer, which indicates the angle between the first and second layer varies due to different domains in the CVD grown graphene.
-Specifically, the darker areas correspond to approximately a 12 degree twist angle which absorbs more visible light owing to the enhanced DoS in this energy range\cite{Moon2013,Tabert2013}.
-While previous studies have employed contrast measurements to identify the twist angle\cite{Robinson2013,Campos2013}, we find Raman spectroscopy to be a more precise and convenient method.
+Specifically, the slightly darker areas (e.g. blue circle in the inset of Fig.~\ref{fig:RamanOnCVD}(b)) correspond to approximately a 12 degree twist angle which absorbs more visible light owing to the enhanced DoS in this energy range\cite{Moon2013,Tabert2013}.